 Let’s take a closer look at the reasoning behind the fact that someone without coverage could be responsible for a full 24 months of fees in detail and some ways to get around this.

-- Americans haven’t had to actually pay the per month Shared Responsibility Payment for them, or a dependent, not having coverage yet.
-The payment is owed for the first time on Federal Income Taxes due by April 15, 2015.
+- Americans may or may not have to pay the per month Shared Responsibility Payment for them, or a dependent, not having coverage yet.
+Trump does not appear anxious to impose the fee, but we don’t have a firm ruling.

 - The only time Individuals and Families can obtain Minimum Essential Coverage (the type of coverage needed to avoid the fee) is during Open Enrollment.
-For 2015 coverage, open enrollment ends February 15, 2015.
-(Luckily for some Medicaid is offered 365, and other options have different enrollment periods.)
+Luckily for some, Medicaid is offered 365, and other options have different enrollment periods.

 - The only way to get covered outside of open enrollment is by qualifying for a Special Enrollment Period due to certain qualifying life events.
 Normal qualifiers are things like moving, having a baby, or losing a job.
 Many Hardship Exemptions also qualify for folks for Special Enrollment.

-- Open enrollment for 2016 starts November 15th, 2015.
-That coverage starts January 1st, 2016 at the earliest.
-If you maintain this coverage you’ll be protected for the per month fee in 2016.
+- Open enrollment for ends before the calendar year.
+That coverage starts January 1st of the following year at the earliest.
+If you maintain this coverage you’ll be protected for the per month fee.

-- Many who file their taxes for 2014 will do so between February 15, 2015 – April 15, 2015.
-Given this many will realize for the first time that they needed coverage, yet will find that they cannot get coverage that starts before January 1, 2016.
+- Many who file their taxes for next year will file by the April 15 deadline.
+Given this, many will realize for the first time that they needed coverage, yet will find that they cannot get coverage that starts before the following year.

-- Therefore many Americans who avoided ObamaCare due to talking points, confusion, or whatever will not only owe a per-month fee for each month of 2014, they will end up owing the increased fee for each month of 2015.
+- Therefore many Americans who avoided the ACA (ObamaCare) due to talking points, confusion, or whatever will not only owe a per-month fee for each month, they will end up owing a fee.
 That is potentially a total of 24 months of Shared Responsibility Fee.

-- While you reporting coverage is based on the honor system in 2014, in 2015 you’ll get a form from your insurer.
+- While you reporting coverage was based on the honor system in 2014, you’ll now get a form from your insurer.
 You can’t go to jail for not paying the fee, but the amount you owe can be withheld from your returns.
 If you don’t get a return, you are probably exempt from the fee anyway.
 You have the option of simply skipping over the part about coverage when submitting your taxes, but we don’t suggest that.